griffithlab/rnaseq_tutorial_wiki/Logging-into-Amazon-Cloud.md

 #0-v.
 Logging into the Amazon cloud

 * This will ONLY occur once we are in the classroom as it costs to have these servers running.
 Instructions will be provided in class.
-* We have set up ~30 instances on the Amazon cloud - one for each student.
+* We have set up ~20 instances on the Amazon cloud - one for each student.
 In order to log in to your instance, you will need a security certificate.
- * You will be provided with a key file called: "CBW.pem".
+ * You will be provided with a key file called: "CSHL.pem".
 See the Course Wiki page.

 * We have set up DNS shortcuts to the Amazon nodes so that we do not have to remember long hostnames like `ec2-50-19-168-121.compute-1.amazonaws.com`.
 Instead, we will use the following hostnames: `cbw##.dyndns.info` where ## is your assigned student number (01 - 30).